deshiJo/CSCG2020/misc/README.md

 The next step is to examine the memroy dump.
 We can use multiple plugins from volatility to examine the memory.
 For example **pslist/pstree** to see the processes were running, when the memory dump was created.
 Image
-Some of the processes are interesting.
 The challenge description talks about an encryption.
 So we can look closer on the processes CSCG_Delphi.exe and TrueCrypt.exe.
 But also the mspaint.exe could be interesting.
 We can dump these processes and look into them
 ```